ntlinh16/cloudal/examples/configuration/README.md

 cd cloudal/examples/configuration/antidote_cluster/
 python config_antidotedb_cluster_g5k.py --system_config_file cloudal/examples/provisioning_config_files/provisioning_config_g5k.yaml --antidote_yaml_dir antidotedb_yaml_g5k/ -k
 ```
-The `config_antidotedb_cluster_g5k.py` script will deploy a Kubernetes cluster will all the nodes.
+The `config_antidotedb_cluster_g5k.py` script deploys a Kubernetes cluster with all the nodes.
 Then, using the Kubernetes deployment files in _antidotedb_yaml_g5k_ to deploy an AntidoteDB cluster.

 With `-k` option, this cluster are kept alive after this script is terminated so that you can login to it for testing.
 Remember to delete the reservation to release the resources after finishing your testing.